wasmerio/ate/atedb/README.md

 SUBCOMMANDS:
-    help    Prints this message or the help of the given subcommand(s) solo    Runs a solo ATE database and listens for connections from clients
+    help    Prints this message or the help of the given subcommand(s) solo    Runs a solo ATE datachain and listens for connections from clients

 --------------------------------------------------------------------------

-Runs a solo ATE database and listens for connections from clients
+Runs a solo ATE datachain and listens for connections from clients

 USAGE:
     atedb solo [OPTIONS] [logs-path]